ssnl/moco_align_uniform/README_DARK_THEME.md

 ---
 **NOTE**

-Under GitHub's new dark mode theme, the equations in this README may not be readable.
-If you have such problems, please instead see [this README file](./README_DARK_THEME.md) with identical content and lightly colored equations.
-Unfortunately, as of February 2021, GitHub does not yet provide a way to detect user theme.
+This README is for better equation readability under GitHub's new dark mode theme.
+If you are using the light mode, please use [this README](./README.md).

 ---